heimidal/vimfiles/README.md

 ## Custom Configurations

+Within the configuration there is a file `.vimrc.local`, this stores local configurations based on the machine running it.
+Anything in here overrides properties set in `.vimrc`.
+This is setup for easy forking of the project.

 Most of the custom configurations come from the submodules within `.vim/bundle`.
 Highly suggest [taking a look at these][bundles] and their help docs to see what they do and how they work.
 Custom settings are applied in `.vimrc`, so take a look at that as well.